 Lean Six Sigma Problem Solving and the D.M.A.I.C Methodology

-Together, the Lean Six Sigma Problem Solving and the DMAIC Methodology have successfully existed over the last 50 years.
-It is a proven approach that combines the principles of Lean and Six Sigma to optimize processes, reduce defects, and achieve operational excellence.
-And, it is critical to note, that the methodology of DMAIC (Define, Measure, Analyze, Improve, Control), which is the core of Lean Six Sigma, is why Lean Six Sigma remains highly valued today.
+It is critical to note that the DMAIC (Define, Measure, Analyze, Improve, Control) methodology, the core of Lean Six Sigma, is why it remains highly valued today.
 Let's explore how DMAIC enables you to solve problems efficiently, enhance productivity, and deliver exceptional results.
 Join me on this brief journey as I outline how D.M.A.I.C. is the core of Lean Six Sigma Problem Solving.

 Understanding Lean Six Sigma Problem Solving and DMAIC